douglasgreen/config-setup/README.md

 ## Initial Setup

-First, add the repository to `composer.json`:
+First, add the repository to `composer.json`.
+It also depends on `php-linter`.

 ```
 {